paulbaumgarten/pbaumgarten.com/ib-compsci/unit-7/README.md

 * What are the complexities involved for a progarmmer to control an analogue output?
 * What are the power management methods that can be used to control an output without overloading the microprocessor/microcontroller? (how does the circuit need to be wired up etc, what other components are typically required?)

-Experient and gain practical hands-on experience from a programmers perspective of:
+Experiment and gain practical hands-on experience from a programmers perspective of:

 * Wiring up and programmatically reading the input from digital sensors
 * Wiring up and programmatically reading the input from analogue passive sensors